Twashi1/vivium/vault/plan2.md

 Thus, any object that relies on valid handles for creation, must be something submitted to a resource manager to control resource creation order.

-If an object returns a `PromisedHandle`, it must be through a `submit` function, otherwise it must be through a `create` function
+If an object returns a `PromisedHandle`, it must be through a `submit` function, otherwise it must be through a `create` function (Any `handle`-returning resource would have to be instantly valid on call, thus only contains instant-available types)

-### Interplay

-Some resources will require data of other resources to functions.
-In most cases, this is done by the engine, just requiring the handle to the resource.
-To construct a `Texture::Specification` from a `Font` however, we need various properties of a font.
-This is just a 1-1 mapping of certain data from a `Font`, but accessing this data is discouraged (even just for reading) by convention.
-Thus `Texture::Specification` must contain both a constructor from raw data, an image (file), and a font.

 ## GUI

 The GUI base type, allowing for hierarchical structure and relationship-based positioning.
 Split into the pure-functionality of the `Base` type, and the various provided types in the `Visual` namespace (with very limited customisability)